 So if you haven't thought about using interactive content not only to engage your audience but as an idea for content, now is a good time to start.

 Quizzes are all about asking a user some questions and then providing results to the user based on how that user answered those questions.
-What makes quizzes so great and highly interactive for audiences is that the results feel unique to the user who answered the questions; there is something personal about them.
 This is marketing gold because getting personal with your audience is how you keep them engaged and coming back for more with your brand.
 If you want to learn how you can start creating quizzes, watch this YouTube video.

 Now that you have a little more guidance on how to get some ideas for your next blog post or quiz, it's time to start creating.
 Remember that content creation is a process and it really is okay when you come across writer's block every once in a while.
 Bookmark this blog post whenever you need to spark ideas and get your creative juices flowing once more.